gferreira/xTools4/docs/_reference/measurements-format.md

 | a          | angled measurement     |
 {: .table .table-hover }

-### Point indexes or shortcuts
+### Point indexes and shortcut keys

 Point indexes are expressed as integers.

-Font-level vertical metrics values are also acessible using the following shortcut characters:
+Font-level vertical metrics values are also available using the following shortcut characters:

 | character | description | x             | y                     |
 |-----------|-------------|---------------|-----------------------|